publishpress/PublishPress-Blocks/readme.txt

 - Advanced Video block: load and display local and remote video
 - Supercharge the separator tool with size, color, spaces
 - Social links block: custom icon and links to your favorite social networks
+- Activate lightbox effect in Gutenberg image galleries
+- Display image information as lightbox caption in galleries

 ## ADVANCED GUTENBERG DEMO